 While I am not a Captain in an airline, I am not lying about being Captain Ong.
 As a Fighter Pilot and a Fighter Weapons Instructor, holding a rank of Captain in the Republic of Singapore Air Force (RSAF), I left active service on 1 August 2016.
 I made the transition from being a RSAF Fighter Pilot to the civilian world.
-I became a business owner of Pawcation Pte Ltd, the Chief Technology Officer at AsiaLawNetwork.com and most recently, I am a new hire in a Singapore registered Low Cost Carrier.
-And since the company doesn’t hire career First Officers, I’ll eventually be promoted back to the rank of Captain in the Civilian world =)
+I became a business owner of Pawcation Pte Ltd, the Chief Technology Officer at AsiaLawNetwork.com and most recently, I am flying for a Singapore registered Low Cost Carrier.

 After building over 1,500 hours in the RSAF, I flew over to the United States of America for three awesome weeks to get my Federal Aviation Authority (FAA, the much larger USA equivalent of Singapore’s CAAS) Air Line Transport Licence (ATP).
 Before and during the trip, I did a lot of research on the regulatory and licensing requirements for the FAA ATP and there were so many resources available online.
 The availability of information and resources online enhanced my ability to learn as I proactively soughted and fulfilled the requirements for the FAA ATP.